jayclockwork/dockback/README.md

 ## Bugs

-- Sometimes the script will not finish if there are too many pages to compare, or too many viewports defined
+- Sometimes the script will not finish if there are too many pages to compare, or too many viewports defined.